 It was announced on October 26, 1960, that the Washington Senators franchise would be uprooted from the nation’s capital and planted in Minnesota as the Twins.

 A League-leading 72 appearances and a 13-5 record, 26 saves, and a 2.17 era garnered New York Yankee Sparky Lyle the 1977 American League Cy Young Award on October 26.
-The current manager of the Independent Atlantic League (New Jersey) Somerset Patriots became the first relief pitcher in the AL to be so honored.
+Still affiliated with the Independent Atlantic League (New Jersey) Somerset Patriots, Lyle became the first relief pitcher in the AL to be so honored.

 The baseball writers awarded Yankee shortstop Phil “The Scooter” Rizzuto with the American League MVP Award on October 26, 1950, a winning vote that becomes just a bit more poignant in light of the beloved Yankee’s recent passing.